 To participate in the study, follow this link, which will take you to another website where you can complete the consent form, fill out a demographic questionnaire about your language history, and record your reading of the story.
 You can also access the page by copying and pasting this link into your browser: https://drawl.linguistics.ubc.ca/.

 Do you think there are different accents in British Columbia?
 If you live in or are from British Columbia, you are invited to participate in an online study that looks at what people think about the varieties of English spoken in BC.
-This study is being conducted by Dr. Amanda Cardoso (Lecturer, UBC Linguistics) and Dr. Molly Babel (UBC Linguistics).
+This study is being conducted by Dr. Amanda Cardoso (Lecturer, UBC Linguistics), Dr. Molly Babel (UBC Linguistics), and Dr. Bob Pritchard (UBC Music).
 Please visit our survey to participate!